First time home buyer

 besides the down payment?

-MAINLY LOAN ORIGINATION FEES AND CLOSING COSTS
+MAINLY LOAN ORIGINATION FEES

 Lending fees are the second largest costs to homebuyers.
 Most lenders will charge between 2% to 4% of the loan amount for loan origination fees, depending on the loan type.
 Conventional loans usually have lower loan origination fees, but require more money down.
 Your loan officer will be able to help you determine how much you can expect to pay towards loan origination and closing costs.